 Document, document, document…… You’ve heard it used often and for many reasons.
-In the world of finance this concept holds just as important as in other industry worlds.
+In the world of finance, this concept holds just as important as in other industry worlds.
 Receipts in the accounting world are often referred to as “source documentation”.
 More specifically that means “an original record which contains the detail that supports or substantiates a transaction that will be (or has been) entered in an accounting system.
-Historically source documents were paper documents, today they can often be an electronic record”
+Historically source documents were paper documents, today they can often be an electronic records”

 But Christina, you say, gathering all the receipts is difficult.
-By the time you have made the purchase?, life has happened, it ended up on the floor of your truck under your toolbelt and four weeks later it isn’t even legible anymore let alone you might be lucky if you can even remember what the purchase was for.
+By the time you have made the purchase, life has happened, it ended up on the floor of your truck under your toolbelt and four weeks later it isn’t even legible anymore let alone you might be lucky if you can even remember what the purchase was for.
 I hear you!
 Oh boy, do I hear you!
 And that is why I wanted to make a post to discuss technology and how it can drastically decrease the inconvenience of this process by using functionality you likely already have and are paying for with your accounting platform!